jackpine/biketag-api-rails/README.md

 ### AWS

  * create s3 bucket 'biketag-staging' (norcal region)
- * create IAM user 'biketag-staging-user'
+ * create IAM user 'biketag-staging'
- * attach an "inline security policy" called 'biketag-staging-uploader' with a definition like this:
+ * attach an "inline security policy" called 'biketag-staging-uploader' with a 'custom' definition like this:

 ```
 {